alexandrasouly/rhyme_finetuning/README.md

 We have created a web interface for poem generation using Streamlit, which allows a user to generate a poem from a prompt using GPT-2, our self-supervised fine-tuned rejection sampling model, and our RL model.
 Only the second model produces real poetry, but the other two provide entertaining comparisons.

+** WEB INTERFACE WILL BE USABLE IN A FEW DAYS **
-To play around with the web interface, run:
+To play around with the web interface, run: install a Rust toolchain with `curl https://sh.rustup.rs -sSf | sh` and restart your IDE
+`pip install -r requirements.txt`
-`pip install streamlit`
+`pip install .`
 `streamlit run streamlit_demo/run_demo.py`

 and open the URL that shows up in the terminal in a web browser.